padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 );
 ```
 Click **Run** to run the script; you may need to zoom out the base map to see the grayscale image of the elevation data.
 Darker pixels connote low elevation while lighter pixels mean high elevation areas.
 In the base map panel find the layer name under the widget **Layers**.
 This is a global data but zoom in on Australia and identify the high elevation areas.
 It is possible to have an image with low contrast, so you might need to manipulate a grayscale image for visual enhancement.
-You can do this by changing the transparency or contrast of the image or applying a colour palette (aka look up table) to groups of pixels.
+You can do this by changing the transparency or contrast of the image or applying a colour palette (*a.k.a* look up table) to groups of pixels.
 The transparency of the image can be modified manually or programmatically.
-For the manual approach, hover the mouse over the **Layers** widget and you will see a slider by the layer name.
+For the manual approach, hover the mouse over the **Layers** widget and you may see a slider by the layer name.
 Slide the slider to see how the transparency of the map layer changes in the base map.
 Programmatically, you can alter the layer transparency, as shown below.
 The code is similar to the one above, but the ‘shown’ and ‘opacity’ arguments are now specified.
 Also, a new layer name is specified (i.e., ‘SRTM Elevation 2’).

 ```JavaScript